gyroidos/gyroidos.github.io/_docs/deploy/hosted.md

 GyroidOS containers can also be run natively on your host, using the hosted mode.
 This section describes how to run the hosted mode.
-These instructions have been tested and work on Debian 13 Trixi.
+These instructions have been tested and work on Debian 13 Trixie.

 ## Requirements